EfimSo/CipherCampus/README.md

+# CipherCampus

 ## Problem Statement:

 - Current course rating platforms lack reliable verification of reviewer enrollment, undermining the credibility of student evaluations and impairing decision-making for future students.

+  ## High‑level Solution:

+  Our solution revolves around two key components:

+  1. **Blockchain Merkle roots**: Each school stores the Merkle root of enrolled students for corresponding courses on the blockchain.
+This provides a public, tamper-evident record of enrolled students.
+  2. **Off-chain Noir ZK proof**: Before accepting a review, a Noir ZK proof is generated to confirm the reviewer's membership in the course.
+This proof is computed off-chain to ensure the privacy of the reviewer's personal information.

 ## High‑level Solution: